congardiner/congardiner/README.md

 ## Let's Connect!

-- 📫 Here is my Linkedin https://www.linkedin.com/in/conner-gardiner/  profile
+- 📫 Here is my Linkedin Profile https://www.linkedin.com/in/conner-gardiner/

 Feel free to explore my repositories and don't hesitate to reach out; enjoy the process of the journey!